 Remember to look in your closet, garage, attic, under your bed, and in boxes and drawers for items that need to be included in your inventory.

 Just like having reliable homeowners insurance coverage, finalizing a detailed inventory list of your possessions (besides making you overjoyed to simply be done) will give you peace of mind against unforeseen risks going forward.
-If you have questions about your current Esurance policy, count on our licensed agents 24/7 at 1-800-ESURANCE (1-800-378-7262).
+If you have questions about your current Esurance policy, count on our licensed agents at 1-800-ESURANCE (1-800-378-7262).
+We're here to help at these times.

 Hidden valuables in your home